 Ubud Tour is a one day trip itinerary to visit the best attractions in Ubud Bali such as Ubud Monkey Forest (Sacred Monkey Forest Sanctuary), Ubud Palace, Ubud rice fields (Tegalalang rice terrace) and Pura Taman Saraswati temple (Lotus temple).

 If you would like to find out how to spend a day in Ubud or what to do in Ubud for 1 day then this full day Ubud Tour Itinerary could be on your bucket list.

-Ubud tour package is one of the best Bali one-day trips packages for 9 hours to 10 hours to explore the top and most popular tourist sites that are located in the region of Ubud, Bali, Indonesia.
+Ubud one day tour package is one of the best Bali one-day trips packages for 9 hours to 10 hours to explore the top and most popular tourist sites that are located in the region of Ubud Bali Indonesia.

-The Ubud tour itinerary is a choice of some of the best places in Ubud that we summarize into a tour package to complement your holiday in Bali island.
+The Ubud day trip itinerary is a choice of some of the best places in Ubud that we summarize into a tour package to complement your holiday in Bali island.

 Ubud is a town and part of the Gianyar regency's territory on the island of Bali, Indonesia, it is found among rice paddies and sheer ravines for the most part foothills of the Gianyar regency.
 Ubud is recognized as Bali's foremost arts and culture points and one of the greatest travel destinations in Bali island.

 Check also: Ubud Half Day Tour